CEREBRUS-MAXIMUS/Surfer-Data/cookbook/python/streamlit-chatbot/README.md

 1. **Surfer Desktop App**
    - Download and install the Surfer Desktop app
-   - Export your data to use with this chatbot
+   - Connect your platforms and export your data to use with this chatbot

 2. **Weaviate Cloud Account**
    - Set up a Weaviate Cloud instance